-• The presence of comorbidity and of risk factors has to be assessed, as well as personal antecedents for referral to specialised mental healthcare.
+- • The presence of comorbidity and of risk factors has to be assessed, as well as personal antecedents for referral to specialised mental healthcare. - 1.
+Aspects to be assessed for referral to specialised mental healthcare

-Comorbidity Risk factors and personal history Separation anxiety Other anxiety disorders ADHD Dysthymia Substance abuse Behaviour disorders Social phobia Genetic factors, family history.
-Parental mental illness.
-Female sex and post-puberty age.
-History of depressive symptoms.
-History or situation of physical, emotional, or sexual abuse.
-Negative affectivity.
-Ruminative thoughts.
-Parental conflicts.
-Family de-structuring.
-Bullying at school.
+Comorbidity Risk factors and personal history

+Separation anxiety - Genetic factors, family history.

+Other anxiety disorders - Parental mental illness.

+- ADHD - Female sex and post-puberty age.

+- Dysthymia History of depressive symptoms.

+Substance abuse - History or situation of physical, emotional, or sexual abuse.

+- Behaviour disorders Negative affectivity.

+- Social phobia - Ruminative thoughts.

+100 - Parental conflicts.

+67 - Family de-structuring.

+60 - Bullying at school.

 Consumption of toxic substances.

-Suicidal ideation/behaviour Always ask about possible pas t and present self-injurious ideation or behaviour
+Suicidal ideation/behaviour

-Iways ask about possible past and present, self-injurious ideation or behaviour.

-If applicable, include in the medical history all aspects related to the method, planning, and intent; the presence of the feeling of hopelessness; and the medical severity of the attempt.
+- Always ask about possible past and present, self-injurious ideation or behaviour. - If applicable, include in the medical history all aspects related to the method, planning, and intent; the presence of the feeling of hopelessness; and the medical severity of the attempt.